CPAP-Related Aerophagia: A Common Annoyance During CPAP Therapy

 • Relaxation techniques: Before using your CPAP machine, practice relaxation techniques like deep breathing or meditation to reduce anxiety and prevent rapid breathing.

 • Adjust the pressure settings: In some cases, adjusting the CPAP pressure settings slightly might help minimize air leaks and air swallowing.
-However, never adjust your CPAP settings without consulting your doctor.
+However, never adjust your CPAP machine settings without consulting your doctor.

 • Consider alternative therapy: If swallowing air persists despite trying these strategies, discuss alternative sleep apnea treatments with your doctor.
 Options might include oral appliances or BiPAP machines, like our new TTLIFE 25S BiPAP model.